Antony-Thornton/MS3---Online-Cookbook/README.md

 ## 6.1 Lessons

+    * Using Materializecss made creating a website a lot easier.
+Definitely need to practice creating sites using this and bootstrap going forward
+    * Gradually improved my understanding of python and websites but still needs future study

 ## 6.2 Future study points

+    * Python and websites in general
     * Passing python code/functions from the app file into the html template
     * DIV sizing is still an issue.
 Better than before but not able to be self dependant
     * Star Rating System - As see in the features left to implement section